 However, optical techniques are generally limited in the spatial resolution due to the intrinsic diffraction limit of light.
 In addition, the signals collected typically do not provide the direct information of structural dynamics.

-In this regard, much effort has been invested in recent years to develop time-resolved diffraction techniques, to achieve a direct vision for sub-atomic transient structural changes with an ultrafast temporal resolution.
+In this regard, much effort has been invested in recent years to develop time-resolved diffraction and imaging techniques, to achieve a direct vision for sub-atomic transient structural changes with an ultrafast temporal resolution.
 Here, ultrafast dynamics is still initiated by a femtosecond laser pulse.
 However, for probing, photons with a wavelength in the x-ray range and high-energy electrons are the two main types of particles used.
 The latter type has a much larger (~105 times) scattering cross section by atoms, compared to photons, and is easier to generate (via the photoelectric effect) and manipulate (by electric and magnetic fields).
 Therefore, a photoelectron source with a moderate brightness will have enough sensitivity to time-dependent changes and to surface studies.
 It is also beneficial to construct a table-top apparatus that allows systematic research, especially for complex materials.

-- Time-resolved Scanning Electron Microscopy
+- Scanning Ultrafast Electron Microscopy (S-UEM)

 In addition, environmental SEM has been developed for imaging materials in an ambient gas such as water vapor.
 This advancement helps to maintain some materials in their native states during investigation, and eliminates the conventional high vacuum or ultrahigh vacuum condition for imaging.